Hank-Tsou/Computer-Vision-OpenCV-Python/tutorials/Basic_Features/Images/README.md

 - Argument_1: pass your image into the function

 ```
-Note: import pyplot from matplotlib and add %matplotlib inline to show image on jyputer notebook
+Note: import pyplot from matplotlib and add "%matplotlib inline" to show image on jyputer notebook
 ```

 ### 4. Save or Write image

-#### - Use function imwrite(Argument_1, Argument_2) to save an image.
+#### - Use function cv2.imwrite(Argument_1, Argument_2) to save an image.

 - Argument_1: image name, ex: my_image.jpg